Artist and Scholar Lectures

 During the academic year Museum staff members, Colby faculty members, and guest speakers will discuss current exhibitions or works in the museum collection in Noontime Art Talks.
 Light refreshments to follow; talks begin at noon.

-Each summer the Colby College Museum of Art offers a free art, dance, and poetry camp for local second through sixth graders.
+Each summer the Colby College Museum of Art offers a free art, dance, and poetry camp for local third through seventh graders.
 Over the course of three weeks in July, participants learn about art in the Colby College Museum of Art collection, make original artworks of their own, read and write poetry, and choreograph dances in response to works in the collection.
 The camp culminates in an art show and final performance of both poetry and dance.
 Space is limited, so registration is required in the spring.